alexandrag2254/education/LFS171x/fabric-material/tuna-app/README.md

+## Hyperledger Fabric Sample Application

-The basic-network sets up the minimum number of nodes required to develop chaincode and a basic application.
-It only has a single peer and therefore a single organization as well.
+This application demonstrates the creation and transfer of tuna fish shipments between actors leveraging Hyperledger Fabric in the supply chain.
+In this exercise we will set up the minimum number of nodes required to develop chaincode.
+It has a single peer and a single organization.

-// if getting error about running ./startFabric.sh permission chmod a+x startFabric.sh
+## if getting error about running ./startFabric.sh permission
+chmod a+x startFabric.sh